hturnbull93/makers_notes/week_notes/week2.md

 - [x] Work on the [Mocking skills workshop] from week 1
 - [ ] If I have time work on the [Mocking with RSpec practical]

 ---

+## Thursday

+Learning Objective & Achievement Plan

+I will move towards the **Break one class into two classes that work together, while maintaining test coverage** by doing the following:

+- [ ] Work on the [Refactoring skills workshop]

+I will mote towards the **Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)** by doing the following:

+---